hhtml-de/website/src/events/2024-11-05-fifth-meetup.md

     description: Added RSVP link.
   - date: 2024-11-01
     description: We finalized the details about the evening.
+  - date: 2024-11-06
+    description: Add summary for the evening
 ---

 There is going to be a fifth edition of our Hamburg HTML meetup, all about the web platform and accessibility.